 2. MATERIALS AND METHODS.

 2.1.
-Materials, substrate preparation and characteriation.
+Materials, substrate preparation and characterization.

-Fourteen mm diameter discs and mm squares were cut from a chemically pure titanium (cpTi) sheet and a Ti6Al4V (Ti64) sheet (Titanium Metals Ltd), respectively.
+Fourteen mm diameter discs and ten mm squares were cut from a chemically pure titanium (cpTi) sheet and a Ti6Al4V (Ti64) sheet (Titanium Metals Ltd), respectively.
 The samples were polished to a mirror shine (TegraPol-15, Struers), sonicated in acetone for 10 minutes and air-dried.
 For TiO2 nanodot patterning, an anodization method using a block copolymer template was applied [32].
 Mirror polished cpTi samples were coated with a thin film of polystyrene-b-poly 4-vinylpyridine (PS-b-P4VP) block copolymer (Polymer Source, molecular weight 480k-b-150k) using a spin coater.
 The PS-b-P4VP films were solvent annealed in a tetrahydrofuran (THF) atmosphere for 3 hours.
 The samples were anodized in 0.01M oxalic acid at room temperature with a voltage of 4 or 10 V, respectively.
 After anodization, the PS-b-P4VP thin film templates were removed by O2 plasma treatment at 150 W for 40 minutes.
 The resultant TiO2 nanodots are depicted in Figure 1.